-The doctoral (Ph.D.) degree in anthropology at Brandeis is designed to train students as professional anthropologists and archaeologists both within and outside the academy.
-Intensive training for independent research is stressed, with particular emphasis on comparative studies, theoretical grounding and ethnographic and archaeological fieldwork.
-Doctoral admissions are limited to students currently or previously enrolled in the Brandeis anthropology master's program and related master's programs.
+The doctoral degree in anthropology at Brandeis is designed to train students as professional anthropologists and archaeologists, both within and outside the academy.
+Intensive training for independent research is stressed, with particular emphasis on comparative studies, theoretical grounding, and ethnographic as well as archaeological fieldwork.

-Doctoral research in anthropology at Brandeis prepares students for work in a variety of fields, including those of academia, development, nongovernmental organizations and business.
-Graduates of our program have gone on to become university professors, to direct nonprofit organizations and to work as consultants, advisers and researchers.
+Doctoral research in anthropology at Brandeis prepares students for work in a variety of fields, including academia, development, nongovernmental organizations (NGOs) and business.
+Graduates of our program have gone on to become university professors, direct nonprofit organizations, and work as consultants, advisers and researchers.

-While it is possible to earn a Ph.D. at many fine institutions, there are several compelling reasons why you should consider studying at Brandeis:
+While it is possible to earn a Ph.D. at many institutions, there are several compelling reasons to study at Brandeis:

-- First-class training: The anthropology doctoral program is highly selective and offers exceptional training in sociocultural, linguistic and/or archaeological anthropology.
-At the same time, it promotes critical thinking, research and writing skills.
+- First-class training: This highly selective program offers exceptional training in sociocultural or archaeological anthropology.
+At the same time, while promoting critical thinking and enhancing research and writing skills.

 - Dedicated mentoring: Brandeis is a small research university with an emphasis on small classes and genuine mentorship; each student has the opportunity to work closely with one or more distinguished scholars.

-- Scholarships: In applying to the Ph.D. program, students are automatically considered for departmental fellowships, which include full-tuition remission plus a living stipend for five years.
-Each year, most or all accepted candidates receive these fellowships.
-Brandeis and departmental fellowship competitions are open to doctoral students and can provide support for predissertation research, language study and professional development.
-In addition, the department trains and mentors in the process of applying for external dissertation funding.
+- Scholarships: Doctoral students are automatically considered for departmental fellowships, which include full-tuition remission plus a living stipend for five years.
+Brandeis and departmental fellowship competitions are open to doctoral students and can provide additional support for pre-dissertation research, language study, and professional development.
+The department trains students for-- and mentors during-- external funding application processes.

-- Intellectual community: The anthropology department provides a rich curriculum of more than 40 courses open to graduate students.
-Close ties with other departments on campus as well as the Heller School for Social Policy and Management enhance the range of courses and contacts available to students.
-In addition, students may cross-register at Boston University, Boston College, Tufts University, Wellesley College or the Graduate Consortium in Women’s Studies.
-Brandeis is also a participating member of the Center for Materials Research in Archaeology and Ethnology, which draws faculty and students from area universities and institutions for intensive courses in the analysis of lithic, ceramic, metal and biological materials.
-The department is also a founding member of the Greater Boston Anthropology Consortium, which includes anthropology departments at Tufts, Wellesley, Clark, Wheaton and Olin College, and which sponsors roundtables, distinguished lectures and a student conference each year.
+- Intellectual community: The anthropology department's close ties with other departments on campus, as well as the Heller School for Social Policy and Management, enhance the range of courses and contacts available to students on campus.
+Off campus, students may cross-register at local schools via the Boston Area Graduate Consortium.
+Additionally, Brandeis is a member of the Center for Materials Research in Archaeology and Ethnology, which enrolls local faculty and students in intensive courses in the analysis of lithic, ceramic, metal, and biological materials.
+The department is also a founding member of the Greater Boston Anthropology Consortium, which sponsors roundtables, distinguished lectures, and a student conference each year.

 - Career support: Departmental workshops and practice job interviews and job talks, as well as mentoring by the adviser and committee, help candidates negotiate the process of finding an academic position.
-The career services office at the Graduate School of Arts and Sciences offers centralized career resources dedicated to all GSAS students.
-We assist doctoral students with career decision-making and planning through individual appointments, workshops, Web resources and employer recruiting.
+In addition, the career services office at the Graduate School of Arts and Sciences offers centralized career resources dedicated to all GSAS students.
+They assist doctoral students with career decision-making and planning through individual appointments, workshops, web resources and employer recruiting.